About the Program

 Station 3: Native Plant Nursery

 Students will be given a short tour of the current restoration projects happening at the nursery.
-Afterwards, they will be able to plant and learn how to care for their own native plant (varies by season) that they get to take home with them at the end of the field trip.
+Afterwards, they will be using scientific observation skills to compare native seeds and learn how to care for their own native plants that they get to take home with them at the end of the field trip.